 One of the most common discussion that always seem to pop up again and again, is whether Scrum /Agile is good or bad.
 I don’t know why, but in most cases, it’s starts with a claim that Scrum is not good since it… and then state a reason.
-(Or with the claim that Agile is dead)
+(Or with the claim that Agile is dead) ,for example

 Scrum is not a good process cause its not complete, it doesn’t define everything you need in order to succeed.